Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Singapore doesn’t have a renowned museum quarter.
-That said, it hardly means the island nation is bereft of well-conceptualised and intriguing museums.
-Here are three Singaporean museums that could be easily enjoyed within one day.
-All three are within walking distance from each other and conveniently located at the heart of Singaporean downtown.
+That said, this island nation is far from bereft of well-conceptualized and intriguing museums.
+Here are three Singapore museums that can be easily enjoyed in one day.
+All three are within walking distance of each other and conveniently located in the heart of Singapore's civil district.

-Three Singaporean Museums in a Day: The Itinerary
+Three Singapore Museums in a Day: The Itinerary

 - National Museum of Singapore (Approximately 120 minutes required.
 Add another hour if a temporary exhibition is ongoing)